Excuse the excessive use of the word DOPE but this picture was taken on my birthday.

 What are your favorite children's tales?

-My love for reading began by reading children's tales.
+I fell in love with literature by reading children's tales.
 My favorite ones when I was younger were: "The Tale of Peter the Rabbit" by Beatrix Potter, "The Happy Prince" by Oscar Wilde, "The Nightingale" by Hans Christian Andersen and "Hansel and Gretel" by the Grimm brothers.

 Besides reading and writing, what other things interest you?

-I really enjoy learning about art, languages, arquitecture, ancient cultures, plants, animals, nature conservation, gardening, business-related subjects and much more.
+I really enjoy learning about art, languages, arquitecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, business-related subjects and much more.

 What are your favorite movies?